 Fact: Taxes are confusing — and it doesn’t help that there are so many myths that swirl around the subject.

 It makes sense though.
-There’s no class in high school on how to do taxes, and the subject is LOADED with heated beliefs and emotions.
+The subject is LOADED with heated beliefs and emotions.

 However, knowing how to separate fact from fiction is crucial to avoiding an audit and penalties, and making sure taxes aren’t a source of stress.
 At IWT, we believe taxes shouldn’t decide your rich life for you.

 Let’s debunk the 5 most persistent tax myths so you can get through tax season without a hitch.

 5 tax myths you shouldn’t believe